 What is a Breaker Bar, and Why is it Useful When Mixing Bread Dough?

-A breaker bar is a straight piece of metal that extends down into a mixer’s mixing bowl.
-The bar is either attached to the mixer’s top and extends down, or sometimes it’s a part of the mixing bowl itself and extends up.
+A breaker bar is a straight metal piece that extends down into a mixer’s mixing bowl.
+The bar is either attached to the mixer’s top and extends down or sometimes it’s part of the mixing bowl and extends up.
 In the case of the Famag, it’s attached to the tilting mixer head, raising and lowering as the head is unlocked or locked into place, respectively.

-When the tilting head is locked, the breaker bar is positioned very close to the rotating spiral dough hook and scrapes dough off the hook as it spins during mixing.
+When the tilting head is locked, the breaker bar is positioned very close to the rotating spiral dough hook, scraping dough off the hook as it spins during mixing.
 Think of it as someone holding a spatula against the dough hook as it spins: the dough scrapes off the hook with each revolution.

-A breaker bar with a spiral dough mixer prevents the dough from climbing up the dough hook, which will eventually require you to stop the mixer and scrape the dough back into the mixing bowl.
-With the Famag, you turn it on, and it’s mostly hands-off until your dough is done mixing.
+A breaker bar with a spiral dough mixer prevents the dough from climbing up the dough hook, which eventually requires stopping the mixer and scraping the dough back into the mixing bowl.
+With the Famag, you turn it on, and it’s primarily hands-off until your dough is done mixing.

 As you can see above, the Famag has the breaker bar attached with two large screws to the front of the tilting mixer head.
-When the mixing bowl is in place, and the head is lowered, the bar is mostly centered within the mixing bowl.
+When the mixing bowl is in place and the head is lowered, the bar is centered chiefly within the mixing bowl.

 How to Use a Famag Dough Mixer

-Next, I add water to the mixing bowl first (more on this below) to prevent excessive flour from sticking, then add the flour and other ingredients.
+Next, I add water to the mixing bowl first (more on this below) to prevent excessive flour from sticking, then add the flour and other ingredients (including the sourdough starter or levain).

 As I often do, I hold back about 5-10% of the mixing water at this time.
 I’ll then add this water in after the dough is strengthened to some degree (commonly called bassinage); this helps develop the gluten in the dough at a faster rate, but also the reserved water can be used to help remove flour from the edges of the mixing bowl by pouring the water slowly right at that corner when the mixer is running.